 Abstract

 Kazuo Ishiguro’s 2005 novel Never Let Me Go presents an alternative history in which artificial reproduction is viable and human clones are mass produced.
 Even though they differ from other human beings only in their inception, the clones are perceived as artificial human beings, born and raised to be professional nonhumans at the service of natural humans.
 This article reads the novel as a consideration of more appropriate and credible conceptual tools for analyzing and evaluating the alterations that humans will undergo as a result of radical technological advancement.
-The main poetic device employed is the school as chronotope (Bakhtin’s conceptualization), I will elucidate how Hailsham school, where most of the autobiographical narrative takes place, is the spatio-temporal arena where two discourses , of humanism and posthumanism, collide.
+As the main poetic device employed is the school as chronotope (Bakhtin’s conceptualization), I will elucidate how Hailsham School, where most of the autobiographical narrative takes place, is the spatio-temporal arena where two discourses , of humanism and posthumanism, collide.
 School as a concept is a quintessential humanist institution, the purpose of which is to develop the individual’s subjectivity to its full capacity.
-Hailsham school, however, represents the new discursive order of posthumanism that reveres technology but never considers the full extent of the ethical issues accompanying the new techniques.
-At Hailsham, the most advanced humanist discourse on human rights is ironically metamorphosed into a reactionary discourse of exploitation and exclusion, and the novel posthumanist discourse simultaneously engenders the unjust distribution of human legitimacy.
+Hailsham School, however, represents the new discursive order of posthumanism that reveres technology but never considers the full extent of the ethical issues accompanying the new techniques.
+At Hailsham, the most advanced humanist discourse on human rights is ironically metamorphosed into a reactionary discourse of exploitation and exclusion, and the novel’s posthumanist discourse simultaneously engenders the unjust distribution of human legitimacy.

-Key Words Posthumanism, Humanism, Clones, School, Chronotope, Children
+Keywords Posthumanism, Humanism, Clones, School, Chronotope, Children

 Introduction

-Kazuo Ishiguro’s Never Let Me Go is a speculative novel set in England between the 1970s and 1990s, presents an alternative history in which artificial reproduction is viable and human clones are mass produced.
+Kazuo Ishiguro’s Never Let Me Go, a speculative novel set in England between the 1970s and 1990s, presents an alternative history in which artificial reproduction is viable and human clones are mass produced.
 Drawing on technological capabilities already available in today’s reality, the novel envisions a world in which embryonic stem cells are grown and developed into “live” entities for the sole purpose of exploiting these entities in the service of a healing technology.
 Scientists and lawmakers in this fictional world share an overriding ambition to alleviate the human suffering caused by diseases and injuries.
 To advance this goal, human clones are created and grown to serve as organ donors.
 Their lives end prematurely, as they are designed to exist only until reaching maturity, at which time the process of donorship begins.
 Donorship entails the harvesting of the clones’ organs one after another, making all their organs available for curing human diseases.
 Indeed, the clone’s entire body is used to this end.
-Even though they differ from other human beings only in their inception, the clones are perceived as artificial human beings, “born and raised to be professional nonhumans” (Kakoudaki, 2016, pg.
-208), other than human, “as if humans” (Carrol, 2010, pg.
-63) and therefore, less than humans, as Kathy the novel’s narrator expresses it: “For a long time you were kept in the shadows, and people did their best not to think of you and if they did, they tried to convince themselves that you weren’t really like us.
-That you were less than human” (Ishiguro, 2005, pg.
+Even though they differ from other human beings only in their inception, the clones are perceived as artificial human beings, “born and raised to be professional nonhumans” (Kakoudaki, 2014, p.
+208), other than human, “as if humans” (Carrol, 2010, p.
+63) and therefore, less than humans, as Kathy, the novel’s narrator, expresses it: “For a long time you were kept in the shadows, and people did their best not to think of you and if they did, they tried to convince themselves that you weren’t really like us.
+That you were less than human” (Ishiguro, 2005, p.
 258).